mcast/mcast.github.io/_posts/2019-12-26-kano-coding.md

 ## Maybe you're wondering...?

+* Does the circuit board work without the "wand" part?
+Yes it works fine, but I expect there is a greater chance of damaging the electronics physically or by [electrostatic discharge](https://en.wikipedia.org/wiki/Electrostatic-sensitive_device).
-* Will I be using the wand to do something cool?
+* Will you be using the wand to do something cool?
 Probably not.
 I like the idea of conducting some instruments with it, but I don't have the musical skills and the wand itself is Going Away soon.
 I do have another BLE device to play with though.
 * Are there alternatives to the Kano HPCW (wand)?
 Maybe.
 There is a [DIY project](https://hackaday.io/project/161832-kano-wand-hack) and there are 3D mouse products such as [the Air Mouse](https://www.gyration.com/products/air-mouse-mobile/) or [SkyStream Air Mouse remote](https://www.skystreamx.com/products/skystream-air-mouse-remote-1)
 * Do you understand [quaternions](https://en.wikipedia.org/wiki/Quaternion)?
 Not so much.
 I know they extend the complex numbers and I know where to look if I want to study them some more.
-* How long will these instructions remain valid?
+* How long will these software instructions remain valid?
 That depends on how much work people put into the projects.
 Sometimes code changes fast, sometimes it just sits there.